cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 https://github.com/cloudfoundry-incubator/kubecf/releases/download/v2.2.2/kubecf-v2.2.2.tgz
 ```

-You can find all the configurable values that you can set using `helm set` for `KubeCF` in this [file](https://github.com/cloudfoundry-incubator/kubecf/blob/master/deploy/helm/kubecf/values.yaml).
+Note: You can find all the configurable values that you can set using `helm set` for `KubeCF` in this [file](https://github.com/cloudfoundry-incubator/kubecf/blob/master/deploy/helm/kubecf/values.yaml).

-Wait untill all the KubeCF pods are in running status.
+Now, check if all the pods are in running status.
+The database-seeder pod should be in complated status.

 ```
 watch kubectl get pods -n kubecf
 ```
+Press `Ctrl+C` to exit the watch.

 #### Troubleshooting